NormalVR/Normcore-Documentation/src/essentials/common-questions.md

 ## Is Normcore only for VR / AR / XR Games?
 No—you can use Normcore for any multiplayer project.
 In fact, some of the features we developed with VR / AR / XR in mind can actually help with other kinds of applications.
 For instance, XR is highly sensitive to voice chat latency, so Normcore has outstanding low-latency audio built in.
 This can benefit all sorts of other kinds of applications.

+## How many players can I fit in a single room?
 It depends.
 We tend to see between 4 and 100 players per room.
 The headcount per room can vary based on how much bandwidth your application uses.
 For instance, VR applications typically use 10 times more bandwidth than a typical FPS or racing game.
-For extreme cases—such as MMORPGs or applications expecting more than 100 players per room—there are still options: you can split large spaces across multiple Normcore [rooms](../architecture/client#rooms), or you can switch to <a href="https://normcore.io/normcore-private/" target="_blank">Normcore Private</a>, which allows for custom room CPU/bandwidth limits.
+For extreme cases—such as MMORPGs or applications expecting more than 100 players per room—there are still options: you can split large spaces across multiple Normcore [rooms](../architecture/client#rooms), or you can switch to [Normcore Private](https://normcore.io/normcore-private/), which allows for custom room CPU/bandwidth limits.

 // TODO: Does our documentation site compiler support html in markdown?
 Not sure if we can explicitly open a new window via pure markdown.

-## How many players can I fit in a single room?
-It depends! but we typically see 4-100 players per room.
-However, it really depends on how much bandwidth your application uses.
-VR applications typically use 10x more bandwidth than a typical FPS or racing game.
-If you're making an MMORPG or a title where you expect more than 100 players per room, we recommend splitting large spaces across multiple Normcore [rooms](../architecture/client#rooms), or using [Normcore Private](https://normcore.io/normcore-private) with custom room CPU/bandwidth limits.

 ## How many rooms can Normcore host concurrently?
 Normcore itself can host over a million rooms at the same time.
 Our backend automatically scales based on usage patterns.
 It also supports bursting via cloud infrastructure.
 If we don't have enough servers of our own to host your game, we can seamlessly cloud burst into instances on Google Cloud, AWS, and DigitalOcean, so there are always enough rooms.